JulianaZani/codeinstituteproject/README.md

 * My mentor David Bowers, who gave me a lot of tips in all the mentoring sessions, was patient and guided me.
 * The Code Institute classes, as the websites presented and explained were the basis for my learning.
 * The icons in the footer were taken from Font Awesome as I learned on the Love Running website.
+* I also conducted research using: chatGPT, youtube, google and github.

 ### Media
 * Some images were from my personal collection: parts.webp and winterspin.webp